-Given the volume of applications received for Fisheries and Marine Officer positions and the extensive selection process undertaken (which generally takes two to four months to complete), it is not cost effective to advertise each and every vacancy as they arise.
-Instead, we conduct the selection process every two or more years, with suitable persons appointed to a recruitment pool.
-Over the next 2 years, persons in that "pool" may be offered a Fisheries and Marine Officer position, as they become available.
+Given the volume of applications received for FMO positions and the extensive selection process undertaken (which generally takes two to four months to complete), it is not cost effective to advertise each and every vacancy as they arise.
+Instead, we conduct the selection process every one or two years, with suitable persons placed in an appointment pool.
+Over the next 2 years, people in the pool may be offered a Trainee FMO position, as they become available.